Riggd/portfolio/src/projects/eFuse.md

 <section>

 ## And so, we build.
-I worked closely to define requirements directly with the engineers on the project.
-The primary focus here was to  Since this was a Twitch Extension, we were unable to use our existing design system.
-This led to a more hands-on design review process where I was reviewing development work at all defined milestones.
+I worked closely to define requirements directly with the engineers on the project, as the Twitch documentation for extensions is limited.
+The primary focus here was to develop a standard for how eFuse twitch extensions should operate and look.

+Given the technical constraints of this being a Twitch extension, we were unable to use our existing design system.
+This led to a more hands-on design review process where I was reviewing development work at every defined milestone for the project.

-A decision I made early on to reduce development cost was to design a single model for every bracket type other than Point Race standings, and then provide links out to our core product which would provide fans any additional information or views they would want.
-This allowed for the engineers to quickly stand up the extension, without needing to build a view for all 5 event types.
+A decision I made early on to reduce development cost was to design a single but flexible component that all other bracket types, other than Point Race standings, could share.
+Providing links out to our core product would allow fans any additional information about the event that wasn't shown on Twitch.
+This decision allowed for the engineers to quickly stand up the extension, without needing to build 5 custom event views.
 </section>
 <section>